Mathews Journal of Nutrition & Dietetics

 Proportional Odds Model

-Proportional Odds Model is used for modeling the response variable that has more than two levels with K set of explanatory variables by defining the cumulative probabilities, cumulative odds and cumulative logit for the J-1 categories of the response, this model simultaneously use all cumulative logits.
+Proportional Odds Model is used for modeling the response variable that has more than two levels with K set of explanatory variables by defining the cumulative probabilities, cumulative odds and cumulative Logit for the J-1 categories of the response, this model simultaneously use all cumulative Logits.
 A random sample is drawn from the joint distribution of (Y, X), where Y is an ordinal response and X=(X1, X2 - - -, Xn) is a vector of independent variables.
 Let πj(X) denote the classification probabilities Pr(Y=j/X) of response variable Y,j=1,2, - - -, k at any value X=(X1, X2, - - -, Xn) for a set of explanatory variables X1, X2, - - -, Xs.
-The cumulative probability can be given as:- for j=1,2, - - -,J-1. Πj (X) is the probability of being at or below category j given that k set of predictors [43].
-The odds of the cumulative probabilities of the response variable for the J-1 categories:-
+The cumulative probability can be given as:- for j=1,2, - - -,J-1. Πj (X) is the probability of being at or below category j given that k set of predictors [39].
+The odds of the cumulative probabilities of the response variable for the J-1 categories:

 The logarithm of the odds first j-1 cumulative probabilities

 The relationship between the response variable and the set of predictors is not linear in ordinal logistic regression model.
-The logistic regression function uses the logit transformation of cumulative probabilities of the response,
+The logistic regression function uses the Logit transformation of cumulative probabilities of the response:

 Likewise the transformation of equation [4] to the logit for the matter of interpretation ordinal logistic regression result can be as follows:-

 Equation [5] is called the proportional odds model (POM) to predict cumulative logits across J-1 response categories.
-This model estimates ln (Odds) of being at or below the jth category and assume that there is a linear relationship between the logits and the parallel regression lines and hence, this model estimates simultaneously multiple equations of cumulative probability.
+This model estimates ln(Odds) of being at or below the jth category and assume that there is a linear relationship between the logits and the parallel regression lines and hence, this model estimates simultaneously multiple equations of cumulative probability.
 The model is solved for each category of the dependent variable except the last category.

-In the model each logit has its own term called the threshold value and their values do not depend on the values of the independent variables and the’s are the logistic regression coefficients and the estimated values of these parameters show the direction and the strength of the relationship between the explanatory variables and the logit (log odd) of the dependent variable.
+In the model each logit has its own term called the threshold value and their values do not depend on the values of the independent variables and the ’s are the logistic regression coefficients and the estimated values of these parameters show the direction and the strength of the relationship between the explanatory variables and the logit (log odd) of the dependent variable.
 The result is interpreted as the effect (more likely and less likely) of the estimated category of the independent variables relative to the reference category on the log odds being in higher levels of the categories of the dependent variable.

-Wald Test for a Single Predictors
+Wald Test for Single Predictors

 The Wald test is used to see the significance of a single explanatory variable in the model.
-The Wald test statistic is the square of the ratio of the estimated coefficient to its standard error and is defined as: W=Under the null hypothesis H0i = 0, i= 1,2, - - -, k and W has a chi-square distribution with one degree of freedom.
+The Wald test statistic is the square of the ratio of the estimated coefficient to its standard error and is defined as: Under the null hypothesis H0i = 0, i= 1,2, - - -, k and W has a chi-square distribution with one degree of freedom.

 Goodness-of-Fit Measures